Incontinence in Dogs: Why Is My Dog Urineating at home?

 How can I avoid or manage urinary incontinence in my dog?

-Sometimes medication is not enough to completely stop your dog from leaking urine.
+Sometimes medication is not enough to completely stop your dog from leaking urine – especially if age related.
 But there are many things you can do to make life easier for both you and your dog:

-- change the surfaces where your dog sleeps or lounges so it’s easier to clean if accidents do happen
+- Change the surfaces where your dog sleeps or relaxes and put covers on furniture so it’s easier to clean if accidents do happen.